 Development NGOS may offer critiques or explanations of mainstream economic development organizations and policy or engage in their own projects.
 Some re-purpose publicly available data sets or conduct their own research surveys.
+The NGOs listed in this guide are selected samples for educational purposes.

 Action Africa.
 Oldest organization in the U.S. working on African affairs.
 Includes position papers on the World Bank & IMF as well as the UN involvement in Darfur.